chef/chef-web-docs/chef_master/source/berkshelf.rst

    An array of cookbook groups that will not be uploaded.

 ``--force``
-   Use to upload any named cookbook even if that cookbook exists on the Chef server and is frozen.
+   Use to upload any named cookbook even if that cookbook exists on the Chef Infra Server and is frozen.

 ``--halt-on-frozen``
-   Use to exit the command with a non-zero exit code if this version of a cookbook already exists on the Chef server.
+   Use to exit the command with a non-zero exit code if this version of a cookbook already exists on the Chef Infra Server.

 ``-o [GROUP, GROUP, ...]``, ``--only [GROUP, GROUP, ...]`` An array of cookbook groups to be uploaded.
 When this option is used, cookbooks that exist in groups not listed will not be uploaded.